-Identifying cognitive habits, reflecting on microaggressions, and bridging intent with impact
+Identifying cognitive habits, reflecting on microaggressions, and bridging intent with impact Choose this workshop if you want to...

 - establish a clear starting place for your ARSJ work; - challenge unconscious patterns so your actions better reflect your values; - reflect on your relationship with social systems and their impact on your biases.